hunterhuang18/My-Dumb-Financial-Analysis/README.md

 This part includes some basic knowledge :
 *  How to calculate return and risk for individual asset
 *  Relationship between individual asset and market portfolio (beta)
-*  How to calculate return and risk for individual asset
-*  How to find the optimal weights given specific return or minimum variance constraint
+*  How to calculate return and risk for portfolio, and find the optimal weights given specific return or minimum variance constraint